Vicba/blog/content/blog/trip-to-san-francisco/index.md

 ## April 5th (Alumni in SF & UC Berkeley)

-On this Wednesday, we had the luxury of sleeping in a bit longer after a busy previous day.
+On Wednesday, we had the luxury of sleeping a bit longer after a busy previous day.
 Our day began at 9 am at storied, a company that previously assisted Belgians in securing jobs in San Francisco.
 The founder and CEO provided us with an overview of the company, and then we were introduced to two alumni from our school who have been working in San Francisco for almost a decade.
 First, Christian (ex-Pinterest, now Cambly) gave a presentation, followed by Jens (ex-Stripe, now OpenAI).
 Both of them spoke about their work in the US and how and why they relocated to the Bay Area.
-Afterward, we enjoyed a meal and I had the opportunity to ask Christian some questions.
+Afterwards, we enjoyed a meal and I had the opportunity to ask Christian some questions.
 This talk was one of the best I've had in a while, and it motivated me to pursue a career in the tech industry.

 In the afternoon, we took BART, the local train, to Oakland.
 There, we visited UC Berkeley and received a guided tour from two French students who study there.
 I was blown away by how massive the campus was; it was unlike anything I had seen before in Belgium.
-The campus resembled an entire village, with numerous parks, over ten buildings, and a bustling population of students and staff.
+The campus resembled an entire village, with numerous parks, over ten buildings, and a bustling population of students and staff all together.

 At 6 pm, our day came to a close, and we had the evening free.
 I was accompanied by two friends, and we sought out a place to eat in the busy student neighborhood outside of campus.
 We chatted with some local students on the street and took the train back to downtown San Francisco.